-The RDMA Protocol [RFC5040] provides capabilities for zero copy and kernel bypass data communications.
+The RDMA Protocol [RFC5040] provides capabilities for zero copy data communications that preserve memory protection semantics, enabling more efficient network protocol implementations.
 This document specifies the following extensions to the RDMA Protocol (RDMAP):

 - o Atomic operations on remote memory locations.
-Support for atomic operation enhances the usability of RDMAP in distributed shared memory environments. - o Immediate Data messages allow the ULP at the sender to provide a small amount of data following an RDMA Message.
+Support for atomic operation enhances the usability of RDMAP in distributed shared memory environments. - o Immediate Data messages allow the ULP at the sender to provide a small amount of data.
+When an Immediate Data message is sent following an RDMA Write Message, the combination of the two messages is an implementation of RDMA Write with Immediate message that is found in other RDMA transport protocols.